AckerlyXu/heima/articles/storage/storage-import-export-tool-preparing-hard-drives-import.md

 It is possible that your machine does not have tpm chip.
 If you do not get an output using tpm.msc, look at the next FAQ.

 #### How to disable Trusted Platform Module (TPM) in BitLocker?
+> [!NOTE]
-> [AZURE.NOTE] Only if there is no TPM in their servers, you need to disable TPM policy.It is not necessary to disable TPM if there is a trusted TPM in user's server.
+> Only if there is no TPM in their servers, you need to disable TPM policy.It is not necessary to disable TPM if there is a trusted TPM in user's server.

 In order to disable TPM in BitLocker, go through the following steps: